by Gordon M. Hahn

 This falsification of intelligence and the facts–and the possibility that foreign intelligence services, such as Russia’s SVR or GRU, knew of Washington’s illegal gun-running to jihadists in order to overthrow the regime Bashar al-Assad–was disastrous for foreign perception of the U.S. in terms of both its reliability as a foreign partner and guarantor of international security and its contention that it is the beacon of democracy for the world.
 Putin surely had been briefed on all the other revelations, and he made corresponding charges against the Obama administration before or after their first appearance in US media.
 The picture he and many others would take away from the reports and other evidence is that the Obama administration could not or would not take a leadership role in the fight against jihadism; at least if not prodded into doing so.

 This explains both Putin’s decision to intervene in Syria and Turkey’s shootdown of a Russian fighter jet in 2016.
-Putin was able to not only protect Russia from the imminent return of IS- and AQ-affiliated North Caucasus jihadists from Iraq and Syria to Russia, reassert Russian interests in the region, expose the duplicity of the US’s Syria policy, and thus save the Russia-friendly Assad regime.
+By intervening Putin might protect Russia from the imminent return of IS- and AQ-affiliated North Caucasus jihadists from Iraq and Syria to Russia, reassert Russian interests in the region, expose the duplicity of the US’s Syria policy, and thus save the Russia-friendly Assad regime.

 Thus, the Obama administration’s and General Flynn’s irresponsible policies and actions led to a win for Putin and a setback for U.S. interests in the MENA region and globally in terms of reputation as a reliable ally able to carry out a well-coordinated security policy.